fritzo/pomagma/doc/unified_egraph_design.md

 The primary goal is reducing maintenance burden by consolidating redundant implementations.
 Pomagma currently maintains three distinct representations (micro, macro, torch), each with its own memory management, serialization, and validation logic.
 This creates substantial maintenance overhead: bug fixes must be replicated across implementations, performance optimizations benefit only specific use cases, and new developers face a steep learning curve understanding the relationships between representations.

 Evidence of this complexity burden includes duplicated binary function implementations across `pomagma/atlas/micro/binary_function.hpp` and `pomagma/atlas/macro/binary_function.hpp`, each with different concurrency models, hash functions, and memory layouts serving similar fundamental purposes.

+### Low-Level Code Smell: Header-Based Polymorphism

+A particularly problematic aspect of the current design is the "header-based polymorphism" pattern used to support different `Ob` identifier widths.
+The system maintains parallel directory hierarchies (`micro/` vs `macro/`) with nearly identical class implementations that differ only in their underlying storage strategies and the width of the `Ob` typedef:

+**Micro Atlas** (`uint16_t Ob`):
+- Supports up to 65,535 E-classes
+- Uses tiled atomic arrays optimized for concurrent access
+- Includes complex inverse lookup tables (`POMAGMA_HAS_INVERSE_INDEX = 1`)
+- Memory layout: 8×8 tiles fitting exactly in cache lines

+**Macro Atlas** (`uint32_t Ob`):
+- Supports up to 4 billion E-classes
+- Uses hash maps with configurable backends (sparse/dense/std::unordered_map)
+- No inverse lookup tables (`POMAGMA_HAS_INVERSE_INDEX = 0`)
+- Memory layout: Linear hash table storage

+The "dirty trick" works through:
+1. Each directory defines its own `util.hpp` with different `typedef Ob` definitions
+2. Client code includes headers from either `atlas/micro/` or `atlas/macro/` directories
+3. Shared template code uses conditional compilation (`#if POMAGMA_HAS_INVERSE_INDEX`)
+4. Identical class names (`BinaryFunction`, `Carrier`) resolve to different implementations

+This creates significant maintenance overhead: bug fixes must be replicated across both implementations, performance optimizations only benefit specific use cases, and the conditional compilation makes template code difficult to read and verify.

+**Proposed Solution**: Replace header-based polymorphism with explicit template-based storage policies.
+Use `template<typename StoragePolicy>` parameterization where storage policies encapsulate both the `Ob` type and implementation strategy.
+This eliminates code duplication while maintaining zero-cost abstraction through `if constexpr` template specialization.
+The approach preserves performance characteristics while improving type safety and maintainability.

 ### Concurrency Strategy